Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Assessing Data Levers

 \section{Assessing Data Levers}

-In this section, we expand on our three categories of data leverage through comparison, describing axes that evaluate strengths and weaknesses of each data lever: the \textit{barrier-to-entry} to use a data lever, how \textit{ethical and legal considerations} might complicate the use of a data lever, and finally the \textit{potential impact} of each data lever.
-Table 2 contains a brief summary of the key points from this section.
+In this section, we use three axes to evaluate strengths and weaknesses of each data lever: the \textit{barrier-to-entry} to use a data lever, how \textit{ethical and legal considerations} might complicate the use of a data lever, and finally the \textit{potential impact} of each data lever.
+Table 2 contains a brief summary of our assessments.